 HIIG is a U.S. based diversified specialty insurance company group providing coverage primarily in the United States but also globally for certain risks.
 HIIG's business segments include commercial, specialty, excess and surplus and accident and health.
 The majority of HIIG's business is written in the United States while the transactional property division, within the specialty segment, may include selective business underwritten for risks outside the United States.
-HIIG's strategy includes in-house underwriting expertise for certain classes of business as well as utilizing managing general underwriters ("MGUs") where the underwriting and policy service are effectively outsourced.
-HIIG's strategy with MGUs typically includes an ownership stake in the MGU in order to ensure alignment of interests.
+HIIG's strategy includes in-house underwriting expertise for certain classes of business as well as utilizing MGUs or MGAs where the underwriting and policy service are effectively outsourced.
 HIIG manages its claims with both in-house professionals as well as through third party administrators.
-At December 31, 2018, HIIG's assets were over \$1.5 billion and stockholders' equity was \$329.9 million and for the year ended December 31, 2018, HIIG had aggregate gross written premiums of approximately \$696.9 million.
+At December 31, 2019, HIIG's assets were approximately \$1.8 billion and stockholders' equity was \$370.2 million and for the year ended December 31, 2019, HIIG had aggregate gross written premiums of approximately \$878.3 million.